Divine Lotus Flower and its Splendid Healing Power

 Lotus as a Lesson of Detachment

-The lotus is an analog of a spiritually enlightened person who carries out his work without any concern for evaluation and is entirely free from attachment.
-The bloomed lotus flower and the unopened Lotus bud is a perfect analogy for the human soul with its ability to expand toward divine truth.
+The Lotus is an analogy for a spiritually enlightened person who carries out his work without concern for evaluation and is entirely free from attachment.
+The bloomed lotus flower and the unopened Lotus bud are perfect analogies for the human soul, with its ability to expand toward divine truth.

-The lotus also illustrates the ability to grow spiritually without being affected by the evil influences around us.
-Bhagavad Gita, one of the sacred books of Hinduism, reads: “Just as a lotus leaf is not immersed in water, so he who fulfills his duty without attachment and submits the result to the Supreme Being is not affected by sinful actions.”
+The Lotus also illustrates the Lotus to grow spiritually without being affected by the evil influences around us.
+Bhagavad Gita, one of the sacred books of Hinduism, reads: “Just as a lotus leaf is not immersed in water, so he who fulfils his duty without attachment and submits the result to the Supreme Being is not affected by sinful actions.”

-Before we discuss the lotus flower and its relation to Asiatic Thai massage, let’s first understand a few basic things about the lotus in various cultures worldwide, especially in Asia.
+Before we discuss the lotus flower and its relation to Asiatic Thai massage, let’s first understand a few basic things about the Lotus in various cultures and solitude, especially in Asia.

 Sun set